Correlation does not imply causation

 As with any logical fallacy, identifying that the reasoning behind an argument is flawed does not necessarily imply that the resulting conclusion is false.
 Statistical methods have been proposed that use correlation as the basis for hypothesis tests for causality, including the Granger causality test and convergent cross mapping.
+The Bradford Hill criteria, also known as Hill's criteria for causation, are a group of nine principles that can be useful in considering the epidemiologic evidence of a causal relationship.
+Ultimately, assumptions are always required to draw causal conclusions, and modern causal inference frameworks focus on interrogating the strength of these assumptions.

 Usage and meaning of terms

 "Imply"

 In casual use, the word "implies" loosely means suggests, rather than requires.
 However, in logic, the technical use of the word "implies" means "is a sufficient condition for."
 That is the meaning intended by statisticians when they say causation is not certain.
 Indeed, p implies q has the technical meaning of the material conditional: if p then q symbolized as p → q.
 That is, "if circumstance p is true, then q follows."
 In that sense, it is always correct to say "Correlation does not imply causation."

 "Cause"

 The word "cause" (or "causation") has multiple meanings in English.
-In philosophical terminology. "cause" can refer to necessary, sufficient, or contributing causes.
+In philosophical terminology, "cause" can refer to necessary, sufficient, or contributing causes.
 In examining correlation, "cause" is most often used to mean "one contributing cause" (but not necessarily the only contributing cause).

-If there is causation, there is correlation but also a sequence in time from cause to effect, a plausible mechanism, and sometimes common and intermediate causes.
-Correlation is often used to infer causation because it is a necessary condition: that is, if A causes B, then A and B must necessarily be correlated.
-However it is not a sufficient condition.